ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 - [Git](https://git-scm.com/downloads)
 - [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe)

+> [!TIP]
-*Note: when running windows in a virtual machine, it is necessary to install the OpenGL mesa drivers on windows to enable image visualizers and shaders [see here](https://github.com/pal1000/mesa-dist-win)*
+> When running windows in a virtual machine, it is necessary to install the [OpenGL mesa drivers](https://github.com/pal1000/mesa-dist-win/releases/) on the windows VM.
+You can read more about it [here](https://github.com/pal1000/mesa-dist-win)

 #### Instructions

-Open the terminal.
+Open the terminal or powershell.
 Start by cloning the [Bonsai.ML - Examples](https://github.com/bonsai-rx/machinelearning-examples) repo with:

 ```cmd
 git clone https://github.com/bonsai-rx/machinelearning-examples.git